LeDeathAmongst/StarCogs/docs/Core.md

 - `[enabled]` - Whether to use embeds for this command.
 Leave blank to reset to default.

 **Usage:** `<@1275521742961508432>embedset command server`

+### embedset channel

+**Description:** Set's a channel's embed setting.

+If set, this is used instead of the guild and command defaults to determine whether or not to use embeds.
+This is used for all commands done in a channel.

+If enabled is left blank, the setting will be unset and the guild default will be used instead.

+To see full evaluation order of embed settings, run `[p]help embedset`.

+**Examples:**
+- `[p]embedset channel #text-channel False` - Disables embeds in the #text-channel.
+- `[p]embedset channel #forum-channel disable` - Disables embeds in the #forum-channel.
+- `[p]embedset channel #text-channel` - Resets value to use guild default in the #text-channel.

+**Arguments:**
+    - `<channel>` - The text, voice, stage, or forum channel to set embed setting for.
+    - `[enabled]` - Whether to use embeds in this channel.
+Leave blank to reset to default.

+**Usage:** `<@1275521742961508432>embedset channel`

 ### traceback